nobrakal/TheBlackCurse/README.md

 On the [GAME] section, you can specify some attributes:

 * cannotgothrough: the list of the char that the player cannot go through
+* radius: the radius of view of the player.
+If set to 0 or less, the player can see evrything

 #### ID
 You can assign to each id (so to each string on the map file) some actions.
 Th esyntax is: